 Sewing machines are necessary for any sewer, but they can quickly become dirty and cluttered.
 A sewing machine that is not correctly cared for will not work as efficiently and can even break down completely.
 Fortunately, cleaning a sewing machine is relatively easy and only requires simple steps.

 First, unplug the sewing machine and remove any attachments or accessories.
-Next, use a brush to remove any lint or fabric pieces from the device.
+Next, brush remove any lint or fabric pieces from the device.
 Be sure to reach into all nooks and crannies, including under the needle plate.

-After the visible debris has been removed, it’s time to clean the machine’s interior.
+After removing the visible debris, it’s time to clean the machine’s interior.
 Sewing machines typically have a small door to access the bobbin area.
 Use a soft cloth to wipe away any dirt or dust accumulated inside.

 Finally, reassemble your sewing machine and give it a test run.
 Your sewing machine should now be clean and ready to use!